Accelerating BP-based decoders for QLDPC Codes with Local Syndrome-Based Preprocessing: Preprocessing Decoder

-\item \textbf{Find associated data qubits (lines \ref{line:alg1_D_def}-\ref{line:alg1_Q_def}).} Given the current detector $D$ (marked in red square in Figure~\ref{fig:work}\,(a)), its value is computed as the bitwise XOR of the check qubit measurements from two consecutive cycles.
-Then, we find all data qubits connected to that detector.
-In the BB code, each check qubit links to six data qubits.
-In Figure~\ref{fig:work}\,(a), the blue circles labeled 1–6 denote these six data qubits.
+\textbf{Find associated data qubits.} When an activated detector $D$ is identified (line~\ref{line:alg1_D_equ1}), as shown by the red square in Figure~\ref{fig:work}(a), we find the associated data qubits, denoted as $Q = \{q_1, \ldots, q_j\}$ (line~\ref{line:alg1_Q_def}).
+In the BB code, each check qubit is connected to six data qubits, represented by the blue circles labeled 1--6 in Figure~\ref{fig:work}(a).

-\item \textbf{Find neighboring check qubits and calculate their detector value (line~\ref{line:alg1_ab_def}).} We identify all check qubits connected to each of the six data qubits and calculate their detector values.
-For data qubit $i$ ($i \in 1,\dots,6$), we denote the two associated detector values by $a_i$ and $b_i$.
-An example of this step is shown in Figure~\ref{fig:work}\,(b).
+\textbf{Find neighboring detectors.} We then identify all detectors connected to each data qubit $q_i$ and obtain a set of detector values $d$ (line~\ref{line:alg1_ab_def}).
+In the BB code, each data qubit is connected to two additional detectors.
+For each data qubit $q_i$, we denote these two associated detector values as $a_i$ and $b_i$, as shown in Figure~\ref{fig:work}(b).

-\item \textbf{Collect next detector values (line~\ref{line:alg1_abprime_def}).} We then measure the same check qubits in cycle $j+2$.
-By XORing the measurement results from cycles $j+1$ and $j+2$, we obtain the next set of detector values, denoted $ a_i' $, $ b_i'$, and $D'$, shown in Figure~\ref{fig:work}\,(c).
+\textbf{Collect next detector values.} We obtain the next set of detector values, denoted by $d'$, by XORing the measurement outcomes from cycles $j+1$ and $j+2$ (line~\ref{line:alg1_abprime_def}).
+In the BB code example, this corresponds to detector values $a'_i$, $b'_i$, and $D'$, as shown in Figure~\ref{fig:work}(c).

-\item \textbf{Analyze local detector values (lines \ref{line:alg1_for_start}-\ref{line:alg1_for_end}).} For each data qubit $i$, we XOR its two associated detector sets (Cycle $ j \oplus j+2 $) and get Figure~\ref{fig:work}\,(d).
-Then, for the currently processed flipped detector $x$, we examine each data qubit local region in turn.
-In Figure~\ref{fig:work}\,(e), we have drawn six ``leaves,'' each corresponding to one local region.
-For each leaf, we test the event
+\textbf{Analyze local detector values.} We compute the XOR of two consecutive detector values (cycles $j$ and $j+2$), as illustrated in Figure~\ref{fig:work}(d).
+Then, for the currently processed activated detector $D$, we examine each local region associated with its neighboring data qubits and evaluate the following condition (lines~\ref{line:main_loop}):